-CAPE-Youth is a collaboration between The Council of State Governments, the K. Lisa Yang and Hock E. Tan Institute on Employment and Disability at Cornell University, and the Transitions to Adulthood Center for Research at the University of Massachusetts Medical School.
+CAPE-Youth is a collaboration between The Council of State Governments, the K. Lisa Yang and Hock E. Tan Institute on Employment and Disability at Cornell University.
 The Center works to improve employment outcomes for youth and young adults with disabilities by helping states build capacity in their youth service delivery and workforce systems.
 It conducts research, develops partnerships, and shares best practices.
 In addition, CAPE-Youth helps states identify new opportunities to expand career pathways, work-based learning, strategic partnerships, systems coordination and professional development for practitioners.

 If you are a policymaker interested in learning about the policies and practices states have utilized to improve transition outcomes for youth and young adults with disabilities, visit our Policymakers page.

 If you are a youth and or young adult with a disability, a family member, or a practitioner interested in improving outcomes for youth with disabilities or learning how to engage with our work, visit our Get Involved page.